Gayathri-K-Binoy/reactsoftsell/README.md

 ## Development

-This project was created as part of the Credex Web Development Internship challenge, focusing on modern web technologies and user experience design principles.
+This project was created as part of the Credex Web Development challenge, focusing on modern web technologies and user experience design principles.

 ---